mbez3757/bayport-devops-skills-test/README.md

     * Requests 5GB of storage.
     * The volume can be mounted as read-write by more than one node.
 >Answer:
-Please see Krypton.yml in root
+Please see Krypton.yml file in root

 # General